suds-community/suds/README.rst

   taking at least one input parameter no longer causes suds to report an invalid extra argument error.
 * Improved internal project ``HACKING.rst`` documentation.
+* Added a script for automatically setting up required development Python environments for this project, hopefully supporting the full range of supported Python versions out of the box.
 * ``setup.py`` improvements.

   * Python 3.0.x releases explicitly marked as not supported.